 (b) Chairwork can also play a significant role in empowering traumatized and abused patients to tell the story, psychodramatically confront their abusers, and reclaim their lives.

 Addictive Disorders and Behaviors

 (a) To help facilitate the process of recovery, it is important that addicted individuals have some form of encounter between the part of them that wants to continue to use the substance or engage in the behavior and the part that wants to change or stop; chairwork is a powerful vehicle for enabling this to happen.

-Each participant will be provided with a training manual that covers not only the basic principles of this technique, but also scripts for role-play and practice.
+Each participant will be provided with a training manual that presents the basic structures for a wide range of clinical dialogues.

 Follow me on Twitter: @Chairwork

 Kellogg Chairwork Psychological Services, PC